Government Senior Secondary School Central Pendam

 Government Senior Secondary School, Central Pendam (also known as Tikalal Niroula Senior Secondary School) is a government, co-educational, English-medium school situated at Central Pendam in Pakyong District of Sikkim, India.
 It was established in 1942.
 The school prepares students for AISSE and AISSCE for science, commerce, humanities, IT application and financial marketing and management.
 The school currently runs from pre-primary to standard XII.

 Campus

-The school is located in Central Pendam village in East District of Sikkim, India.
+The school is located in Central Pendam village in Pakyong District of Sikkim, India.
 The school compound measures around 6 acres.
 The school is 14 km from Rangpo and 18 km from Singtam.